StejinR/Design-automation-python/README.md

 - bolt_shear_check.py – Bolt shear safety check

 ## Purpose
-To showcase the application of programming in mechanical and product design for reliable and reusable engineering calculations.
+To showcase how mechanical design calculations can be converted into reusable, parameter-driven scripts.